 Ever have two (or more) video clips you wish you could combine into a single video, so you can treat them as a single video in editing, or to share with other people?
 Relax, it’s really very simple.
-In VEGAS Pro and VEGAS Movie Studio, it’s a quick and easy four-step process:
+In VEGAS Pro, it’s a quick and easy four-step process:

 We’ll follow these steps:

 Step 2: Drag Videos to the Timeline

 Step 3: Align Videos

 Step 4: Render Video